 Can I File A Lawsuit If I Was Injured By A Negligent Or Reckless Driver?

 If you have sustained injuries in a car accident where the responsible party was found to have been driving negligently or recklessly, you may be entitled to file a claim against them.
 Determining whether an individual was operating their vehicle recklessly can be crucial to your claim, because clear evidence of intentional reckless behavior can lead the court to award punitive damages in addition to economic and non-economic damages.

 One of the best measures you can take to protect your claim is to speak with a personal injury attorney who can explain your legal options.
-If you would like to learn more information about the differences between negligent and reckless driving, contact our law offices by calling (206) 430-6096 and ask to schedule a free consultation so that we may answer your questions.
+If you would like to learn more information about the differences between negligent and reckless driving, contact our law offices by calling (206) 430-6096 and ask to schedule a free consultation with an experienced car accident attorney so that we may answer questions about your personal injury case.